Stabilising and uplifting ASIC business registers

-The ASIC business registers are the companies, business names, professional, and banned and disqualified persons registers.
-These registers are the official source of information about business names, companies, and other professionals registered or licensed to operate in the Australian economy.
+The ASIC registers include the companies, business names, professional, and banned and disqualified persons registers.
+These registers are the official source of information about organisations and professionals registered or licensed to operate in the Australian economy.

-The two largest, the companies and business names registers, contain the details of more than 3.2 million companies and 2.7 million business names.
-In the past year – there were more than 318 million searches of ASIC registers and 3.2 million updates processed.
+The two largest registers, the companies and business names registers, contain the details of more than 3.2 million companies and 2.7 million business names.
+In the past year there were more than 318 million searches of ASIC registers and 3.2 million updates processed.

 Access to high integrity register data plays an essential role in a well-functioning economy.
 The data is used by individuals, businesses, and government agencies to establish trust, support high value business decisions, perform compliance and regulatory functions, and support legal proceedings in the courts.